 Applicants who do not meet the above criteria may be considered on a case-by-case discretionary basis.
 Due to the applied nature of this PhD, alternative criteria such as portfolio, patents, industry and professional achievements may be referenced to support admission.

 While it is not compulsory to do so, applicants are encouraged to connect with a potential supervisor prior to applying.
 You may browse through the Faculty Listing to identity suitable faculty members who may complement your proposed area of research.

-As part of the application process, interested applicants are also required to submit a proposed topic or area of research stating the following:
+As part of the application process, interested applicants are also required to submit a copy of their latest CV and a proposed topic or area of research stating the following:

 Students are expected to complete 40 cu of research methodology courses and discipline-specific courses before passing the Qualifying Examination.
 Upon successfully completing the Qualifying Examination, the student will embark on the completion of the Dissertation.
 The final stage of the PhD study will be the examination of the dissertation and the Oral Defence.